Pension Planning

 • Move your UK pension to a UAE-based scheme

-• Potentially access lump sums more flexibly than under UK rules
+• Potentially access lump sums more flexibly than under UK rules (though this is often not true in practice)

 • Remain compliant with UK tax law while drawing your pension in the UAE